fetchai/docs-archived/docs/ledger_v2/networks.md

 | Token Faucet   | n/a                                           |

-## Beacon World
+## **Incentivized Testnet Phase 2: Beacon World**

-Current the Beacon World network is invite only.
-If you are interested in partipating in the network please reach out to us.
+Currently, Beacon World network is invite only.
+It will be open to all developers when we reach [phase 2](../i_nets/quickstart-aw2.md) of the incentivized testnet.
+If you have a specific need to participate in it earlier, please do contact us at [developer@fetch.ai](mailto:developer@fetch.ai).

 | Parameter      | Value            |